rowanLK/Bento/readme.md

 Please refer to [this tutorial](http://www.lucky-kat.com/bento).

+Remembering parameters and module names is a drag.
+These Sublime Text snippets will make your life easier: [snippets](https://bitbucket.org/snippets/luckykat/xREop)

 ## API Reference

 Please refer to the documentation hosted on the Lucky Kat [bitbucket page](http://luckykat.bitbucket.org/).